 All you need to do is add your kale into a bowl.
-Top it with your oil and acid (in this case lemon) and get in there with your hands.
-And literally message it.
+Add your oil and an acid (in this case lemon) and get in there with your hands.
+And literally, massage it.

-You're like squeezing it between your palms, rubbing the leaves, etc. And after about a minute or two, the kale will be beautifully soft and tender!
+You're basically squeezing it between your palms, rubbing the leaves, etc. And after about a minute or two, the kale will be beautifully soft and tender!

 Make Your Massaged Kale Salad a Meal!

-I like to think of this recipe as either a base salad or a side.
+I like to think of this recipe as either a base salad or as a side dish.
 We've been eating it a lot as a side dish, but it can totally be turned into a heartier meal by adding in more toppings.

 Here's what I would focus on: